Instathings/documentation/docs/guides/modbus.md

     <img src="/docs/assets/modbus/install_protocol.png" width="1000"/>
 </a>

-## Pair a Modbus device
+## Pair a device
-Once you have installed the Modbus protocol, you can now pair your device to the Instathing Cloud and start receiving data!
+Once you have installed the Modbus protocol, you can now pair your device to the Instathings Cloud and start receiving data!

 ### Create the subdevice
 Go to the `Hubs` page, select a Gateway and then move to the Devices tab.